 Full Planning Permission (FPP)

 Full Planning Permission (FPP) is usually valid for five years.
 FPP applications must also meet the above criteria to be eligible for land mortgages.
 In addition, FPP applications must include detailed scale drawings of the dwelling(s) and contain information regarding any planning issues.
 Having FPP on your plot of land makes your proposition a lot more viable for lenders and is usually the difference in being approved or declined.
-FPP also increases the value of the land, which can result in an increase of finance available if approved.
+FPP also increases the value of the land, which can result in an increase in finance available if approved.

 Lenders will arrange for a surveyor to assess the land, regardless of planning permission.
 This is to ensure lenders are fully aware of the type of land and its potential.
 Lenders will also be made aware of any risks involved with the plot of land.